St Dunstan’s College

 The school’s brief to us was to create a vibrant college for inspiring learning and collaboration with a flexible use of space.
 The college also wanted to be one of the region’s leading STEM centres.

 Pinnacle worked directly with the school, alongside their architect Bond Bryan and Cathy Bagster Consulting at Stage 3 of the design.
-Pinnacle then worked with contractor, Wilmott Dixon during the consultancy stage.
+Pinnacle then worked with contractor, Willmott Dixon during the consultancy stage.

 What we did